 Season the cubed beef liberally with salt and pepper.
 Heat 1 tbsp of olive oil in a large Dutch oven set over med/high heat.
-Add the beef and brown on both sides (work in batches so as not to steam the beef).
+Add the beef and brown on all sides (work in batches so as not to steam the beef).
 Remove the beef to a plate.

 Toss the onion, carrots, celery, garlic, thyme, 1 tsp salt and 1/2 tsp ground black pepper into the pot.
 Allow vegetables to sweat 5-7 minutes until softened and lightly browned.
 Add the mushrooms and cook another 3 minutes, until tender.